Breword/tmux/Getting-Started.md

 `d`|Detach selected client, same as `Enter`
 `D`|Detach tagged clients
-`x`|Detach selected client and try to kill the shell it was started from `X`|Detach tagged clients and try to kill the shell they were started from
+`x`|Detach selected client and try to kill the shell it was started from `X`|Detach tagged clients and try to kill the shells they were started from

 Other than using client mode, the `detach-client` flag has a `-a` flag to detach all clients other than the attached client.